Clinical Optometry (MSc)

 Successful students on this programme will have an advanced standing both clinically and academically, taking them to the forefront of the profession, and enhancing their personal and professional development

-Applicants who are not registered with the GOC will need to provide a written professional reference which is signed, dated, and supplied on the University’s reference form or headed paper.
-The reference will need to comment specifically on your slit lamp and Volk experience.
-If it is not possible to provide a professional reference, academic references will be considered.
+3. A written professional reference which is signed, dated, and supplied on the University’s reference form or headed paper.
+The reference will need to comment specifically on your slit-lamp technique to assess the anterior eye and slit-lamp Volk technique to assess the retina.
+If it is not possible to provide a professional reference academic references will be considered.

 You are not required to complete a DBS (Disclosure Barring Service) check or provide a Certificate of Good Conduct to study this course.